Your partner in oil business and more

-A chemical odorant injected into natural gas distribution pipelines and natural gas liquids intended for sale to consumers as a safety measure to give natural gas vapours a distinctive odor and help detect leaks.
+A chemical odorant injected into natural gas distribution pipelines and natural gas liquids intended for sale to consumers as a safety measure to give natural gas vapors a distinctive odor and help detect leaks.

 Merchant Power Plant

-The simplest of hydrocarbons, pure methane is an odorless, flammable and invisible gas and the primary ingredient of natural gas.
+The simplest of hydrocarbons, pure methane is an odorless, flammable, and invisible gas and the primary ingredient of natural gas.

-The energy business segment that gathers oil and gas production from individual wells (upstream), then treats or processes that production for sale to gas pipeline transportation companies or (downstream) refiners and petrochemical plants.
+The energy business segment gathers oil and gas production from individual wells (upstream), then treats or processes that production for sale to gas pipeline transportation companies or (downstream) refiners and petrochemical plants.

 MTBE, Methyl Tertiary Butyl Ether

-An additive that adds oxygen molecules to gasoline for more complete combustion resulting in lower tailpipe emissions.
+An additive that adds oxygen molecules to gasoline for more complete combustion results in lower tailpipe emissions.
 MTBE is used in unleaded gasoline up to a level of 15 percent.
 It is one of the primary ingredients in reformulated gasoline (RFG).
 See RFG.

 Zones within a well at different depths, with each zone isolated and perforated to increase the rate of production or the amount of recoverable petroleum.

 A mixture of hydrocarbon compounds and small quantities of various non-hydrocarbons.
 It exists in the gaseous phase or in solution with crude oil in natural underground reservoirs.
-The principal hydrocarbon is methane with varying quantities of ethane, propane, butanes and natural gasoline.
+The principal hydrocarbon is methane with varying quantities of ethane, propane, butanes, and natural gasoline.

 Gas that contains very low amounts of natural gas liquids

-Gas found in its natural state, containing such large amounts of Sulfur as to make it impractical to use without purifying, because of its corrosive effect on piping and equipment and its threat to human and animal health.
+Gas is found in its natural state, containing such large amounts of Sulfur as to make it impractical to use without purifying, because of its corrosive effect on piping and equipment and its threat to human and animal health.

 A liquid mixture of pentanes and heavier hydrocarbons, with small amounts of butane and Isobutane.
 It is principally for use as a motor fuel component suitable for blending with ordinary oil-derived gasoline.